Hoke Colburn: Yes'm?

 - Call-Back: In the beginning of the film Hoke describes how there's a nice patch of dirt in the backyard that he could turn into a vegetable garden, Daisy refuses and demands that he stop messing with her things.
 Near the end of the film (15-20 years later) they're seen working on a beautiful vegetable garden in her backyard.

 - Deep South: Atlanta Georgia to be specific.
+Somewhat overlaps with Sweet Home Alabama, as that state is visited.

 - Determinator: How Hoke convinces Daisy to let him be her chauffeur — he follows her around in the car while she walks.
-Rather be embarrassed, she ducks in and lets him drive her.
+Rather be embarrassed, she gets in and lets him drive her.

 - Due to the Dead: Daisy and Hoke reminisce about Idella, saying while they both knew how to make her fried chicken, no one could ever make her coffee.
 Daisy sighs that Idella was lucky.